tstack/lnav/src/internals/cmd-ref.rst

 :close *path*
 ^^^^^^^^^^^^^

-  Close the given file(s) or the top file in the view
+  Close the given file(s) or the focused file in the view

   **Parameters**
     * **path** --- A path or glob pattern that specifies the files to close